Shimpi

 Shimpi is an umbrella term for the Indian caste traditionally involved in the business of clothing and tailoring.
 Saint Namdev of the Bhakti movement is revered as the patron of the community.

 Occupation

 The traditional occupation of the community is tailoring or cloth printing.
 They are referred to as "Shimpi" in Marathi or "Chimpi" in Hindi.

 Government classification

 The Shimpi are included in the central list of Other Backward Classes (OBC) by the government of Maharashtra.

 Varna

-As per Christian Lee Novetzke, the other communities consider them to be of the Shudra varna in the Hindu caste system; however, followers of Namdev who belong to the Shimpi community commonly claim to be of Kshatriya origin.
+Shimpis are classified as being of shudra varna in the Hindu caste system.